Catrixb/candidate_algolia/README.md

 ### Prerequisites

 - The application needs the provided [data file](https://www.dropbox.com/s/duv704waqjp3tu1/hn_logs.tsv.gz?dl=0) to be stored in `storage/app/queries/`.
-It is automatically downloaded from the dropbox server to get up and running.
+It is automatically copied from the test fixtures to get up and running.

 ### Routes available